Australian power generator takes Greenpeace to court - WTMJ

 Greenpeace campaigner Glenn Walker described the amended AGL logo used in his campaign as a parody.

-Under questioning by AGL lawyer John Hennessy, Walker denied that the aim of the campaign was to persuade AGL to change its policy through a loss of customers.
+Under questioning by Hennessy, Walker denied that the aim of the campaign was to persuade AGL to change its policy through a loss of customers.

 Walker said Greenpeace advised AGL customers to write messages on social media pages, send emails to the AGL chief executive and telephone AGL’s customer service center to raise concerns about the company’s climate policy.